Let’s get started learning how to trade bitcoin!

 Exchanges: The Gateway to Cryptos

-The exchange serves one of the most critical functions in the crypto ecosystem.
+The exchange serves as one of the most critical functions in the crypto ecosystem.
 It acts as a portal between the Fiat world and the crypto world.
 A cryptocurrency exchange is similar to a stock exchange, but with a focus on cryptocurrency tokens rather than stock trades.
 Put simply, a crypto exchange is a platform where customers can buy and sell cryptocurrency assets.

 An exchange can be designed with certain goals: